chrisvfritz/tc359_cheatsheets/git/git_rebase_v_git_merge.md

 An interactive rebase, which can be created by using the `-i` option, allows the developer doing the rebase to modify the re-written commits by giving them commit messages or reordering the commits.

-The golden rule of `git rebase` is to never us it on public branches.
+The golden rule of `git rebase` is to never use it on public branches.
 If you do, other developers will be working on a different version of the branch that you rebased.
 Then you will need to merge the different versions of the branch together to get everything back to normal.